samrosin/dscap/data-application/data/README.md

 * `CC_stratum`.
 Case-cohort stratum.
 Note that all placebo patients are assigned to the `Placebo` stratum because their probability of having the titer measured is zero.
 * `trial.lbl`.
 Character vector indicating the name of the trial to which a patients belongs.
-This variables "corresponds" with the integers in `trial`.
+This variable matches with the integers in `trial`.
 * `BMI_underweight`, `BMI_normal`, `BMI_overweight`, and `BMI_obese`.
 Indicator variables
 for the BMI categories defined as follows:
   - Underweight: BMI < 18.5